-The main considerations while building the routing table are:
+The main considerations when you build the routing table are:

-Administrative distance - This is the measure of trustworthiness of the source of the route.
-If a router learns about a destination from more than one routing protocol, administrative distance is compared and the preference is given to the routes with lower administrative distance.
-In other words, it is the believability of the source of the route.
+Administrative distance- This is the measure of trustworthiness of the source of the route.
+If a router learns about a destination from more than one routing protocol, the administrative distance is compared and the preference is given to the routes with lower administrative distance.

 As each routing process receives updates and other information, it chooses the best path to any given destination and attempts to install this path into the routing table.
 For instance, if EIGRP learns of a path toward 10.1.1.0/24, and decides this particular path is the best EIGRP path to this destination, it tries to install the path it has learned into the routing table.

 The router decides whether or not to install the routes presented by the routing processes based on the administrative distance of the route in question.
-If this path has the lowest administrative distance to this destination (when compared to the other routes in the table), it's installed in the routing table.
-If this route isn't the route with the best administrative distance, then the route is rejected.
+If this path has the lowest administrative distance to this destination (when compared to the other routes in the table), it is installed in the routing table.
+If this route is not the route with the best administrative distance, then the route is rejected.

-To understand this better, let's look at an example.
-Assume a router has four routing processes running: EIGRP, OSPF, RIP, and IGRP.
+For example, assume a router runs four routing processes: EIGRP, OSPF, RIP, and IGRP.
 Now, all four of these processes have learned of various routes to the 192.168.24.0/24 network, and each has chosen its best path to that network through its internal metrics and processes.

 Each of these four processes attempts to install their route toward 192.168.24.0/24 into the routing table.
 The routing processes are each assigned an administrative distance, which is used to decide which route to install.

-Since the internal EIGRP route has the best administrative distance (the smaller the administrative distance, the higher the preference), it's installed in the routing table.
+Since the internal EIGRP route has the best administrative distance (the smaller the administrative distance, the higher the preference), it is installed in the routing table.

-What do the other protocols, RIP, IGRP, and OSPF, do with the routes that weren't installed?
+What do the other protocols, RIP, IGRP, and OSPF, do with the routes that were not installed?
 What if the most preferred route, learned from EIGRP, fails?
-Cisco IOS® Software uses two approaches to solve this problem: The first is to have each routing process attempt to install its best routes periodically.
-If the most preferred route fails, the next best route (according to administrative distance) succeeds on the next attempt.
-The other solution is for the routing protocol that failed to install its route in the table to hang on to the route, and tell the routing table process to report if the best path fails.
+Cisco IOS® software uses two approaches to solve this problem.
+The first is to have each routing process attempt to install its best routes periodically.
+If the most preferred route fails, the next best route (determined by the administrative distance) succeeds on the next attempt.
+The other solution is for the routing protocol that failed to install its route in the table to hang on to the route and tell the routing table process to report if the best path fails.

-For protocols that don't have their own routing information tables, such as IGRP, the first method is used.
+For protocols that do not have their own routing information tables, such as IGRP, the first method is used.
 Every time IGRP receives an update about a route, it attempts to install the updated information in the routing table.
-If there's already a route to this same destination in the routing table, the installation attempt fails.
+If there is already a route to this same destination in the routing table, the installation attempt fails.

-The default administrative distance might not always be right for your network; you may want to adjust them so that RIP routes are preferred over IGRP routes, for instance.
-Before explaining how to adjust the administrative distances, we need to look at the implications of changing the administrative distance.
+The default administrative distance is not always right for your network; you can adjust it so that RIP routes are preferred over IGRP routes.
+But, first, look at the implications if you change the administrative distance.

-For entire protocols, changing the distance is relatively easy; simply configure the distance using the distance command in the routing process sub-configuration mode.
+For entire protocols, it is easy to change the distance.
+Just use the distance command in the routing process sub-configuration mode.
 You can also change the distance for routes learned from one source only in some protocols, and you can change the distance on just some routes.
-For more information, refer to Adjust Administrative Distance for Route Selection in Cisco IOS Routers Configuration Example .
+For more information, refer to Adjust Administrative Distance for Route Selection in Cisco IOS Routers Configuration Example.

-For static routes, you can change the distance of each route by entering a distance after the ip route command:
+For static routes, to change the distance of each route enter a distance after the ip route command:

 ip route network subnet mask next hop distance

-You can't change the administrative distance for all the static routes at once.
+You cannot change the administrative distance for all the static routes at the same time.

-Routes are chosen and built in the routing table based on the routing protocol's administrative distance.
+Routes are chosen and built in the routing table based on the administrative distance of the routing protocol.
 The routes learned from the routing protocol with the lowest administrative distance are installed in the routing table.
 If there are multiple paths to the same destination from a single routing protocol, then the multiple paths would have the same administrative distance and the best path is selected based on the metrics.
-Metrics are values associated with specific routes, ranking them from most preferred to least preferred.
+Metrics are values associated with specific routes that rank them from most preferred to least preferred.
 The parameters used to determine the metrics differ for different routing protocols.
 The path with the lowest metric is selected as the optimal path and installed in the routing table.
 If there are multiple paths to the same destination with equal metrics, load balancing is done on these equal cost paths.
 For more information on load balancing see How Does Load Balancing Work?

-Let's look at another scenario to see how the router handles another common situation: varying prefix lengths.
-Assume, again, that a router has four routing processes running on it, and each process has received these routes:
+Look at another scenario to see how the router handles another common situation: varying prefix lengths.
+Assume, again, that a router runs has four routing processes, and each process has received these routes:

-Which of these routes will be installed in the routing table?
-Since EIGRP internal routes have the best administrative distance, it's tempting to assume the first one will be installed.
-However, since each of these routes has a different prefix length (subnet mask), they're considered different destinations, and they will all be installed in the routing table.
+Which of these routes can be installed in the routing table?
+Since EIGRP internal routes have the best administrative distance, you can assume the first one can be installed.
+However, since each of these routes has a different prefix length (subnet mask), they are considered different destinations, and they can all be installed in the routing table.

-Let's look at the three routes we just installed in the routing table, and see how they look on the router.
+Look at the three routes that were installed in the routing table and see how they look on the router.

 router# show ip route